-Once an individual decides to live permanently in a gender that is different to the one recorded at birth, he or she is entitled to access the facilities of the acquired gender.
-For example, when a staff member transitions he/she will want to use the facilities, such as toilets and changing rooms, for their acquired gender.
+Once an individual has transitioned they are entitled to access the facilities of the acquired gender.
+For example, when a staff member transitions they will want to use the facilities, such as toilets and changing rooms, for their acquired gender.

-He or she does not need to be under medical supervision or have undergone surgery to benefit from this right.
+They do not need to be under medical supervision or have undergone surgery to benefit from this right.